sigstore/docs/content/en/policy-controller/overview.md

 *Note* If you change the behaviour to opt-out, it might cause some grief in system namespaces, so be mindful.
-Also, consider looking at changing the default behaviour when an image is not matched below and while rolling things out, consider changing the `no-match-policy` to `warn`.
+Also, consider looking at changing the default behaviour of when an image is not matched below and while rolling things out, consider changing the `no-match-policy` to `warn`.

 ## Admission of images